VC Family Album pages

 VC family album

 Individual pages may have specific guidelines or needs.
-For instance a page about a writing class might need more words, but a page about a photographer might need more images.
+For instance, a page about a writing class might need more words, but a page about a photographer might need more images.

 It is important to remember that pages can be used in three ways.

 A page for an event can be used as a thank you.
 The pages are 17" x 11" but are printed on 19" x 13" sheets.
-This provides some blank area around the image so that participants in the event can sign the page.
+This provides a blank area around the image so that participants in the event can sign the page.
 The page will then be given to people to be thanked.
 Hopefully, they will keep it around and be reminded of their interaction with us.

 ALL pages in the book MUST:

-be created in InDesign from templates provided (page size 17" x 11" horizontal only) and use provided stylesheets whenever logical and possible
+Be created in InDesign from templates provided (page size 17" x 11" horizontal only) and use provided stylesheets whenever logical and possible

-incorporate a single line of explanatory type in Avenir Black, 12 pt, any color, which must sit just under (the .2 rule must align with the x-height of the text as dictated by the supplied master page) the horizontal rule using the appropriately supplied stylesheet.
-The text may fall anywhere along that line
+Incorporate a single line of explanatory type in Avenir Black, 12 pt, any color, which must sit just under (the .2 rule must align with the x-height of the text as dictated by the supplied master page) the horizontal rule using the appropriately supplied stylesheet.
+The text may fall anywhere along that line.

 Below is what the type looks like together.
 The Didot sits exactly on the rule and the Avenir Black explanatory line is in front.

-set all main body text in Avenir Book (click here to see Avenir Book) 8.5 / 12, 70% black, with an extra 3 points between paragraphs using the appropriately supplied stylesheet
+Set all main body text in Avenir Book (click here to see Avenir Book) 8.5 / 12, 70% black, with an extra 3 points between paragraphs using the appropriately supplied stylesheet

-As a general rule columns of text should align vertically and horizontally (there are instances when you might want to break this rule, but without such an intent this rule should apply)
+As a general rule, columns of text should align vertically and horizontally (there are instances when you might want to break this rule, but without such an intent, this rule should apply)

-print on the front of super A3 size Epson Premium Luster Photo Paper (19" x 13") and trim to 17" x 11"
+Print on the front of super A3 size Epson Premium Luster Photo Paper (19" x 13") and trim to 17" x 11"

 All pages in the book CAN:

-care must be taken to use understandably named files and supporting images
+Care must be taken to use understandably named files and supporting images

-files should be well-organized in appropriate folders
+Files should be well-organized in appropriate folders

-the designer of any page must supply a folder containing all images (typically, at least 300 dpi at the size used) and any typefaces used beyond Avenir and Didot to the caretaker of the VC family album master copy pages (typically in the form of a CD with all of the appropriate files)
+The designer of any page must supply a folder containing all images (typically, at least 300 dpi at the size used) and any typefaces used beyond Avenir and Didot to the caretaker of the VC family album master copy pages (typically in the form of a CD with all of the appropriate files)